High performance computing and Unix support

 Gaussian predicts the energies, molecular structures, and vibrational frequencies of molecular systems.
 If you have a use for this program you will need to register your project.
 Note that you must be the lead researcher to register a project.
 Once the project is registered, your project colleagues and students can register individually.

-ICT provides support to researchers in all Unix related queries.
-LTU ICT provides support to researchers in all Unix related queries.
-This includes, but is not limited to, the following kinds of support; Virtual Machines and Cloud Computing, Research Server Hosting, Instrument Attached Machines, Non-standard Research Tools advice.
+La Trobe’s Information Services provides support to researchers in all Unix related queries.
+This includes, but is not limited to, the following kinds of support: Virtual Machines and Cloud Computing, Research Server Hosting, Instrument Attached Machines, Non-standard Research Tools advice.

 If you have a server that should be managed in a proper Data Centre environment please contact us so that this can be arranged.